 The short answer is yes, in most states you can take both the CDL permit test and the physical driving test without paying for a trucking school.
 Most states will not require you to prove any sort of formal education.

 There are some low cost options for the written and physical tests.
-Tom Stec, Super Dispatch customer and owner of Fury Transport LLC. in New Jersey studied for the written CDL permit test for free.
+Tom Stec, a Super Dispatch user and owner of Fury Transport LLC. in New Jersey, studied for the written CDL permit test for free.
 To prepare for the written test, he simply read the New Jersey CDL Manual cover to cover.